 - extra lime zest and/or slices for garnish

-Prep: Preheat your oven to 350 degrees F. Spray a 9x9 inch baking pan with nonstick spray and/or line with parchment paper.
+- Prep: Preheat your oven to 350℉.
+Spray a 9×9 inch baking pan with nonstick spray and/or line with parchment paper.

-Make the Whipped Cream: Make the whipped cream once you're ready to serve the bars.
+- Make the Whipped Cream: Make the whipped cream once you're ready to serve the bars.
 Add all whipped cream ingredients, making sure the heavy cream is cold, to a large bowl.
-Beat on high until stiff peaks form.
-Don't overmix.
-Use a kitchen towel to cover the bowl and the mixer to contain splatters.
+Beat on medium high until stiff peaks form.
+Don't over mix.
+Tip: Use a kitchen towel to cover the bowl & mixer to contain splatters while mixing.